 And I see him jump before me, when I jump into my bed.

 The speaker says his shadow is “little” and that it goes “in and out with” him.
-This is a wide reaching reference to all of the boys motions.
+This is a wide-reaching reference to all of the boy’s motions.
 The fact that the shadow mirrors him is one of the first things he notices.
 This is quickly followed by the speaker coming to the conclusion that his shadow does not serve a real purpose.
-Whatever is the”use of him” is beyond the speaker’s ability to understand.
+Whatever is the ”use of him” is beyond the speaker’s ability to understand.
 This is where, with an adult speaker, science would provide the answers.
 The child does not have the ability to understand the true cause of a shadow.

 The speaker goes on to take note of the fact that the shadow is “very, very” like him.
-Every part of the shadow is similar from the “heels to the head.”
-He speaks on the mirroring of his own motions when he describes the shadow as jumping onto the bed before he does.
+Every part of the shadow is similar to the “heels to the head.”
+He speaks on the mirroring of his own emotions when he describes the shadow as jumping onto the bed before he does.
 He sees the shadow as copying him rather than as a projection of his own body.